 Of course, that might change by the time it is released properly, with the developer making necessary changes to make the weapons fairer.

 Unlocking the Sykov is a fairly easy process.
 Players have to finish five matches with four pistol kills and then spot a blinking green in the Warzone menu.

 If that symbol does not appear, players can start a co-op survival match and access the weapon station to check their progress.
-Once unlocked, players can add a variety of attachments, including an 80 round magazine and an Akimo configuration.
+Once unlocked, players can add a variety of attachments, including an 80-round magazine and an Akimo configuration.

 Recently, Raven software issued a new patch for Call of Duty Warzone that fixed two problematic bugs.
 The glitches included invisible hitmakers, so players didn’t know whether their shots were actually enemies or not, weapons XP was also not being added in the online mode.
 The update seemingly fixed both the issues, resolving two of the biggest recent complaints with the game.

-Although it is only a matter of few days before Season 2 of Call of Duty Warzone drops, fans will undoubtedly still be excited about the Sykov pistol.
+Although it is only a matter of a few days before Season 2 of Call of Duty Warzone drops, fans will undoubtedly still be excited about the Sykov pistol.
 However, players, should not get accustomed to the weapon that will likely change in the coming weeks as the developers ensure to make it remain balanced.